nodejs/node/doc/api/buffer.md

 * `encoding` {String} Default: `'utf8'`
 * Return: {Number} Numbers of bytes written

-Writes `string` to the Buffer at `offset` using the given `encoding`.
+Writes `string` to `buf` at `offset` according to the character encoding in `encoding`.
 The `length` parameter is the number of bytes to write.
-If the Buffer did not contain enough space to fit the entire string, only a partial amount of the string will be written however, it will not write only partially encoded characters.
+If `buf` did not contain enough space to fit the entire string, only a partial amount of `string` will be written.
+However, partially encoded characters will not be written.

+Example:

 ```js
 const buf = Buffer.allocUnsafe(256);